 MP for Bolton West

-Phil Brickell is the Labour (Co-op) MP for Bolton West, elected in July 2024.
-He currently serves on the Rare Cancers Bill committee, the Public Accounts Commission and the Foreign Affairs Committee, and has previously sat on committees including the Bank Resolution (Recapitalisation) Bill, the Tobacco and Vapes Bill, and the Commons Finance Committee.
+Phil Brickell is a Labour (Co-op) MP for Bolton West, elected in 2024.
+He currently serves on the Foreign Affairs Committee and the Public Accounts Commission, and sits on the Rare Cancers Bill committee; in Parliament he has also served on the Bank Resolution (Recapitalisation) Bill committee, the Tobacco and Vapes Bill committee, and the Finance Committee.

-Declared financial interests include two visits outside the UK and one miscellaneous entry.
+Declared financial interests include two entries for visits outside the UK and one miscellaneous entry.

 Generated 21 February 2026